 The overarching goal of the new regulation is for drivers found guilty of DUI to be able to return to their normal lives with parameters and safeguards in place.
 Having the ability to keep their jobs and earn money for their households gives individuals the opportunity to move past their poor choices and learn from them without being unduly penalized.
 Across the country, advocates including Mothers Against Drunk Driving have encouraged all states to reform their drunk driving laws to include the use of IIDs, which the group says has continued to save lives.

-Haddonfield DUI Lawyers at the Law Offices of Robert N. Agre Assist Those Charged of Driving Under the Influence
+Haddonfield DUI Lawyers at the Law Offices of Agre & St. John Assist Those Charged of Driving Under the Influence

 Have you been charged for the first time with driving under the influence in New Jersey?
 Are you concerned that you will not be able to maintain your income to help your family or otherwise worried about what a drunk driving record could do to your job situation?
-Talk to the experienced Haddonfield DUI lawyers at the Law Offices of Robert N. Agre.
+Talk to the experienced Haddonfield DUI lawyers at the Law Offices of Agre & St. John.
 Our team can help you understand your rights.
 Contact our offices in Haddonfield, New Jersey by calling 856-428-7797 or complete an online contact form.
 Our attorneys represent clients throughout South Jersey including Burlington County, Camden County, Salem County, and Gloucester County.